 Preparing a business plan helps you decide what your business strategy should be.
 It helps you avoid mistakes, identify the best opportunities and work out how to exploit them.
 A SWOT analysis is often a good starting point.

-If you'll be using it with potential investors or lenders, you'll want the plan to present your business in a good light, helping convince them to support you.
+If you'll be using your business plan to attract potential investors or lenders, you'll want it to present your business in the best light, helping convince them to support you.
 But the plan should still provide an accurate assessment of your prospects.
-Being realistic about weaknesses and risks, and how you'll address them, helps you create a convincing and useful business plan.
+Being realistic about weaknesses and any risks you face, and how you'll address them, helps you create a convincing and useful business plan.

 Developing the plan is as much about researching your market and thinking through your ideas as about actually writing a business plan.
 It can be useful to take a structured approach, perhaps using a business plan template to ensure you cover all the key issues.